Quebec Royal Canadian Mounted Police: Project Chabanel

-On May 10, 2006, the Royal Canadian Mounted Police conducted a one-of-a-kind police operation, seizing off the shores of Africa an impressive 22.5-ton shipment of hashish intended for the Canadian market directly from the hands of its suppliers.
-Three conspirators linked to the West End Gang criminal organization were arrested, resulting in the elimination of an 'import" cell of this Montreal-based criminal organization.
+On 10 May 2006, the Royal Canadian Mounted Police conducted the Project "Chabanel" police operation, seizing a 22.5-ton shipment of hashish from suppliers off the shores of Africa intended for the Canadian market.
+Three conspirators linked to the West End Gang criminal organization were arrested, resulting in the elimination of an "import" cell of the Montreal-based criminal organization.

-This operation, dubbed Project "Chabanel", was carried out in close cooperation with Canada's Department of National Defence and RCMP liaison officers in England, Morocco, Pakistan, the United Arab Emirates and Spain.
-For more than a year and a half, the investigators of Montreal and Halifax RCMP Drug Sections carefully worked out every detail of this international police operation.
+This operation was carried out in close cooperation with Canada's Department of National Defence and RCMP liaison officers in England, Morocco, Pakistan, the United Arab Emirates and Spain.
+For more than a year and a half, the investigators of Montreal and Halifax RCMP Drug Sections worked out the details of this international police operation.

-The investigation was launched on the basis of information to the effect that a subject linked to the West End Gang was involved in a major hashish importation conspiracy from Africa.
+The investigation was launched on the basis of information that a subject linked to the West End Gang was involved in a major hashish importation conspiracy from Africa.
 The organization first had to find a crew and ship suitable for deep-water navigation and for transporting the drugs.

 Project “Chabanel” was therefore initiated by the RCMP.
-A vessel was chartered for the purposes of the operation.
-The vessel traveled to a predetermined location approximately 200 miles off the coast of Angola in Southern Africa.
-At this point the drugs were transferred from the supply vessel, whose crew was primarily made up of Filipino sailors, to the RCMP vessel.
+A vessel was chartered to travel to a predetermined location approximately 200 miles off the coast of Angola in Southern Africa.
+The drugs were transferred from the supply vessel, whose crew was primarily made up of Filipino sailors, to the RCMP chartered vessel.
 The RCMP complement spent more than 43 days at sea in order to seize the 22.5 tons of hashish and thus prevent its distribution to communities in Canada.

 HMCS Fredericton, a Department of National Defence frigate, followed the RCMP vessel at a distance and provided necessary assistance throughout the journey, ensuring the safety of the police officers and serving as command post.

 Once transhipment was completed to the RCMP vessel, the drugs were brought into Canada and taken to Montreal under heavy police escort.
 The drug shipment was to be delivered to the West End Gang on June 2, 2006.
-This is when the arrests were made.
-The federal police seized the 22.5 tons of hashish and CAN$195,000 from the criminal organization.
+The RCMP then used the seized drug shipment in a sting operation order to arrest three people associated with the gang.
+They were subsequently charged with drug importation, possession for the purpose of trafficking and drug trafficking.

-"C" Division of the Royal Canadian Mounted Police, which is responsible for the enforcement of federal statutes in Quebec and southeastern Ontario, was proud to be the recipient of the IACP/ChoicePoint Award for Excellence in Criminal Investigations that was awarded to its Montreal Drug Section by the International Association of Chiefs of Police for this operation carried out in the open sea.
+"C" Division of the Royal Canadian Mounted Police, which is responsible for the enforcement of federal statutes in Quebec and southeastern Ontario subsequently received the IACP/ChoicePoint Award for Excellence in Criminal Investigations that was awarded to its Montreal Drug Section by the International Association of Chiefs of Police for the operation.
 The RCMP shared this award with the Department of National Defence.